best-time-to-visit-bhutan

 blog-images

-Winter may not be the first choice for many, but it can still be the best time to visit Bhutan for those who love peace and cold weather.
+Winter may not be the first choice for many, but it can still be the best time to go to Bhutan for those who love peace and cold weather.
 The Bhutan weather in winter is dry and clear in most parts of the country.
 Some regions in higher altitudes receive snowfall, making them look like a postcard.

 In the valleys like Thimphu and Punakha, the days are sunny and cool, and the nights are chilly.
 The Bhutan temperature ranges from -2°C to 12°C, depending on the region.